stueken/FSND-P2_Swiss-System-Tournament/README.md

 NOTE: The database model for tournament_extra (extra credit) can be accessed through the 'Issues'-tab on the right.

 # Requirements
+The project has been run from a vagrant virtual machine, but basically the main requirements are the following:
 - Python 2.7
 - PostgreSQL